abhilashbajra/ClassRegistration/README.md

 # ClassRegistration
-//Small Project on exploring user experience especially when it comes to registering for classes
+Small Project on exploring user experience especially when it comes to registering for classes